Shahu I: Consolidation

 Upon the death of Athani's Maratha lord Himmat Bahadur Vithoji Chavan, his son Udaji Chavan succeeded to his fief and his title of Himmat Bahadur.
-During the Maratha-Mughal Wars, Udaji's father had been a close friend of Ramchandra Amatya and Ramchandra, and Udaji had joined the faction of Tarabai (and thereby of her son Sambhaji).
+During the Maratha-Mughal Wars, Udaji's father had been a close friend of Ramchandra Amatya, and Udaji had joined the faction of Tarabai (and thereby of her son Sambhaji).
 From his castle at Battis Shirale, Udaji frequently mounted raids in Shahu's territories, terming the exactions as the "Chavan Chauth".
 In the 1730s, after the death of Senapati Trymbakrao Dabhade and Bajirao's distant campaigns, Udaji Chavan obtained sanction from Tarabai's son Sambhaji to lead a force across the Warana river against Shahu.
 He pitched his camp at Shirol and began to plunder the countryside.
 Shahu, who was hunting in the neighborhood, sent for Udaji Chavan, promising him a safe conduct.
 After receiving bitter chiding by Shahu for his actions, Udaji Chavan decided to having him assassinated.
 A few days later, four assassins entered Shahu's tent, who was seated alone.
-Shau was so indifferent to the danger posed by the assassins that the assassins lost heart and threw down their guns at his feet, pleading for mercy.
+Shahu was so indifferent to the danger posed by the assassins that the assassins lost heart and threw down their guns at his feet, pleading for mercy.
 Shahu enquired about their employer and they admitted that they had been sent by Udaji Chavan.
 Shahu gave each of the assassins a gold bracelet, and made them pick up their arms and take them back to Udaji along with a certificate from himself that stated they were good and faithful servants while deciding to mount up the conflict against Sambhaji.
 Shambhusimha Jadhav and Pratinidhi launched a rapid assault on Sambhaji's camp at Warana riverbanks and wiped out most of the Kolhapur army.
 All of Sambhaji’s military chest and stores were captured by the Pratinidhi.
 Tarabai, Rajasbai, Sambhaji’s wife Jijabai, Bhagwantrao Ramchandra, and Vyankatrao Joshi were taken as prisoners to Chhatrapati Shahu who chivalrously sent Sambhaji’s mother and wife to Panhala.
 The dispirited Tarabai chose to reside with Shahu in the palace prepared for her at Satara, concluding her role in the civil war.
 Shahu's forces took Vishalgad next, compelling Sambhaji to agree to a conclusive treaty.